 - Price: Free

 - Top Tip: Head to the park before sunset to secure the best spot, as it is popular due to its prime location.
-Plus you don’t have to break your bank buying a cocktail at one of the expensive terraces.
+You don’t have to break the bank by buying a cocktail at one of the expensive terraces.

 Wander the backstreets of Centro Storico